IbcAlpha/IBC/userguide.md

 >NOTES REGARDING AUTO-RESTART IN TWS/GATEWAY 1018 and later versions.
 >
 > Starting with version 3.15.0, IBC now has the ability to allow TWS/Gateway to
-> use the autorestart mechanism originally introduced in version 974/975.
+> use the autorestart mechanism originally introduced in TWS version 974/975.
 >
 > This means that you can now set TWS/Gateway to run all week with a single
 > login at the start of the week, under the control of IBC.